This is a brief sample of a blog post on my trip to South America from our Gecko’s Adventures Blog.

 The 2nd day of the trek to Machu Picchu is without a doubt one of the hardest things I have ever done!

-Anonymous asked: Hi Leigh,
+Anonymous said: Hi Leigh,

 I was thinking of taking some little goodies for the homestay family when I go next month. what do you think is appropriate/helpful?